Section 5. Student Conduct System

 Financial Restitution: Compensation to the injured party, payment for damages, and/or "court costs" for hearing appearances of the police when such appearances are key to a case and if the respondent is found responsible.

 Delay in Awarding Degrees: The University reserves the right to delay the awarding of any degree.

-Failure to Complete Sanctions: If a student fails to comply with or fails to complete an imposed sanction by the established deadline date, they may face additional action including more progressive sanctioning, a hold on their student account, and/or a fine of $100 (per incomplete sanction if applicable).
+Failure to Complete Sanctions: If a student fails to comply with or fails to complete an imposed sanction by the established deadline date, the student may face additional action including more progressive sanctioning, a hold on the student account, and/or a fine of $100 (per incomplete sanction if applicable).

 5.5.3 Formative Sanctions

 Formative sanctions are used alone or in conjunction with warnings and probation to hold students accountable for their behavior as well as to provide a venue for education, follow up conversations, reflections, and meaningful contributions to the greater community.

 The Peer Conversation Program allows students to be referred to have an informal, meaningful conversation with a peer.
 The goal of the program is to provide students with an opportunity to reflect on their experiences with fellow students who have been trained to engage in reflective conversations and appropriately assist students in navigating their Boston College experience.